inspire-software/yes-cart/env/migration/migrate-3.2.0-3.3.0/YC-749-README.txt

 CHANGES TO PROD SYSTEMS
 1. All active carrier SLA now must have fulfilment centres assignments
-2. Note that if you have had more than one warehouse assigned to shop the cart items will be focefully split into separate deliveries.
+2. Note that if you have had more than one warehouse assigned to shop the cart items will be forcefully split into separate deliveries.
 3. Each item in the order will now have supplier code (fulfilment centre code).
 Note that for legacy orders this values needs to be updated manually in the DB (see examples SQL in schema-changes.sql)